vishal-kt/Android-Interview-Question/README.md

  **Separation of concerns ** \
  separating a computer program into distinct sections.
 Each section addresses a separate concern like UI-based classes should only contain logic that handles UI and operating system interactions , business logic vlass should care about there concerns and data logics should concern to data . \

+ **Drive UI from data models ** \
+ drive your UI from data models, preferably persistent models.
+Data models represent the data of an app.
+They're independent from the UI elements and other components in your app.  \